rdtect/aistrategyanalyser/README.md

 - **Responsive Layout** - Adapts to different screen sizes with a collapsible sidebar
 - **Markdown Support** - Rich text formatting in messages with proper styling
 - **Real-time Updates** - Messages appear instantly with loading indicators

+## Developer Notes / Memory Bank

+The `memory-bank/` directory contains concise documentation optimized for AI assistant consumption.
+It includes:

+- **project_context.md**: Central document detailing goals, status, architecture, progress, and coding recommendations.
+This is the primary source of truth for development context.
+- **changeLog.md**: Log of significant changes and corrections.
+- **todo.md**: Centralized task list.

+This memory bank should be kept up-to-date with significant changes to aid AI-assisted development.

 ## License